Skip to main content

 For a Consumption or Sales tax in Fathom, the tax percentage rate increases the cash collected or paid out (if an expense) by that rate.
 The cash collected for paying the consumption tax is a liability until the tax is paid.
 Therefore, the Tax Liability account, or the posting to account, increases by the same amount as the collected tax.

 The Tax Liability account will increase month over month as tax is collected as Cash.
-Journals can be used to pay down this amount or payments can be automated according to a monthly, quarterly, annually, bi-annually, or bi-monthly basis.
+Journals can be used to pay down this amount, or payments can be automated according to a monthly, quarterly, yearly, bi-yearly, or bi-monthly basis.

 Example: A forecast with $10,000 in Sales Revenue in a month has a 10% Consumption or Sales tax applied to that revenue account, meaning that $1,000 in sales or consumption tax is collected in addition to the revenue collected.